lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

-The Extension version is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
+The Extension variant is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

 The `certs` contains a set of certificates that
 may be needed to validate the contents of an Evidence statement